Updated: Mar 18

-Back when I was a young child, my grandmother always threw the most extravagant Thanksgiving dinners.
+When I was a young child, my grandmother always threw the most extravagant Thanksgiving dinners.
 The entire family would gather at her house, eat a massive dinner, attempt to figure out how to turn on the most complicated TV for an hour then the grandkids would run around the house playing games with one another.

 I’ve always prepared large Christmas dinners and tried to invite as many people as possible during the holidays.
-It wasn’t till last year, 2019 when I truly went all out.
+It wasn’t till last year, 2019, that I truly went all out.
 Everything was planned down to a T. The tablescape was planned months in advance, the cooking process took multiple days, and was timed on a schedule down to the minute.
 I even went so far as to collect spring water and make special ice cubes that were completely clear.
 As you can probably tell… I take Christmas VERY seriously; some would say a little… ok, significantly… over the top.
-But I don’t do it for unique Christmas pictures or compliments; I do it to make those who attend, happy.
+But I don’t do it for unique Christmas pictures or compliments; I do it to make those who attend happy.

-Or for us native English speakers, a humble potato and leek soup, oranges in liqueur, chicken thigh with a creamy brandy veloute with my secret bouquet of herbs, a selection of cheeses, and puff pastry with cream, raspberries, and a raspberry lime coulis or a chocolate crepe cake.
+Or for us native English speakers, a humble potato and leek soup, oranges in liqueur, chicken thigh with a creamy brandy veloute sauce with my secret bouquet of herbs, a selection of cheeses, and puff pastry with cream, raspberries, and a raspberry lime coulis or a chocolate crepe cake.
 Many of the recipes used or inspiration I received was from the late 1800s!

 And so, to make as many people happy through my cooking this Christmas, I did what I’ve never done before.
 I began selling a few of my most requested items to those around me.
-Orders started to come in slow but grew almost exponentially in a day or two.
+Orders started to come in slowly but grew almost exponentially in a day or two.
 I was inundated with orders!

 I think now it’s time to sit back, drink a steaming cup of hot chocolate and watch the flames in the fireplace dance about.
-It’s time to spend time with my family and be grateful for the amazing friends and family around me.
+It’s time to spend time with my family and be grateful for the fantastic friends and family around me.